Powered by Smartsupp

 entry

-There is no visa requirement for tourists from Germany - as long as their stay does not exceed 90 days per calendar year and you do not take up any activity.
-The passport must only be valid for six months beyond the return date.
+There is no visa requirement for tourists from Germany - provided that their stay does not exceed 90 days per calendar year and you do not take up any activity.
+The passport only needs to be valid for six months beyond the return date.
 Children, regardless of age, need their own travel documents and entries in their parents' passports are no longer accepted!

-Short-term changes to the provisions or divergent interpretations by individual services cannot be ruled out.
+Short-term changes to the regulations or different interpretations by individual services cannot be ruled out.
 Detailed and binding information can be obtained from the Botswana diplomatic mission responsible for your place of residence.
 (As of this information: December 2018) In all other cases (even with a temporary passport), a visa is required, which must be applied for at the Embassy of Botswana.

-If you have a nationality other than the German one, please let us know your nationality when making your enquiry or booking so that we can inform you about the relevant entry requirements.
+If you have a nationality other than German, please let us know your nationality when making your enquiry or booking so that we can inform you of the relevant entry requirements.
 Thank you so much!

 health